Onixaz/nextjs-woocommerce-storefront/README.md

 Change Permalinks to "Post Name (Settings -> Permalinks).
 Generate Consumer Key and Secret for REST API with Read/Write permissions (WooCommerce -> Settings -> Advanced -> REST API).
 This authentication method requires HTTPS.

+You'll need to import some products.
+For testing you can use sample data from Woo https://docs.woocommerce.com/document/importing-woocommerce-sample-data/ just like I did.

-To test in-app payments you'll need to register a Stripe acc and get apublishable key and a secret. (https://stripe.com/docs/keys)
+To test in-app payments you'll need to register a Stripe account for the publishable key and secret. (https://stripe.com/docs/keys)

 Next clone this repo, cd into it and npm install.